-5.6 Conflict of Interest and Conflict of Commitment Policy (Performing Outside Services Activities)
+5.5 Conflict of Interest and Conflict of Commitment Policy

 It is the responsibility of each employee to promptly and prospectively disclose a conflict of interest or a conflict of commitment involving the affairs or activities of that employee.
 Examples of activities that may, depending on the facts and circumstances, constitute such a conflict are: (i) activities of the employee which advance his or her own financial, professional, or other interests, or those of a dependent, to the detriment of the University; (ii) teaching by a full-time faculty member at another educational institution, including teaching through the Internet; (iii) utilizing University students, employees, facilities or materials in the pursuit of outside activities from which the University will derive no benefit; and (iv) engaging in research or consulting activities that interfere or compromise the employee's execution of his or her University responsibilities.
-Contact the Office of Research Integrity for issues regarding this policy or the one listed below, "Outside Services Activities of Employees."
+Contact the Sponsored Programs Office for the appropriate forms regarding this policy.